Palau XIII Broncos

 Palau XIII Broncos also known as Palau XIII or Palau Broncos are a professional rugby league team based in Palau-del-Vidre in the Occitanie region in the south of France.
-They currently play in the Elite One Championship which is the top level in France.
+They currently play in the Elite 2 championship which is the second level in France.
 The club was founded in 1920.
 They play their matches at the Stade Georges Vaills.

 History

 In 1920 Racing Club Palauenc was formed as a rugby club.
 They were a feeder team for USA Perpignan.
 Their first silverware arrived in 1928 when they were crowned champion of France's 3rd series.
 The club switched to Rugby League in 1952 where they competed in the amateur 3rd Division.
-For such a small club they have a rich history of success.
 In 1956 they won the 3rd Division title – their first as a Rugby League club.